Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Privacy}

-IoT devices produce and offload a massive amount of data every second, which can result in serious privacy vulnerabilities and security attacks such as black-box attacks \cite{black-box}, white-box attacks \cite{white-box}, data poisoning \cite{data_poisoning}, membership attacks \cite{membership}, and targeted mis-classification \cite{mis-classification}.
+IoT devices produce and offload a massive amount of data every second, which can result in serious privacy vulnerabilities and security attacks such as white-box attacks \cite{white-box}, data poisoning \cite{data_poisoning}, and membership attacks \cite{membership}.
 Guaranteeing the robustness and privacy of the DNN system has become a primary concern for the deep learning community.
 The traditional wise resorts to data encryption, pre-processing, and watermarking.
 Yet, all these solutions can be neutralized using model stealing attacks.
 Hence, more sophisticated defenses need to be designed to secure the DNN training and execution, through data distribution.
+The robustness of a privacy mechanism is judged by its ability to protect the data from attacks while maintaining the accuracy performance.

 To design an efficient deep learning network or select the adequate one for the targeted application, a large number of hyperparameters need to be considered.
 Therefore, understanding the trade-off between these parameters (e.g., latency, accuracy, energy, privacy, and memory.) is essential before designing the model.
 Recently, automated machine learning frameworks responsible for DNN selection and parameters tuning, have been introduced, such as Talos \cite{talos}.